Yuvraj Singh retires: Tough initiation, Test regrets, battling cancer, and a good time to move on

 The fractious relationship between the father and son has been an open secret in cricket circles; Yuvraj seemed to always carry that rage even on the cricket field.
 So the obvious question to ask was at what point did he made peace with it?

 “I actually made peace with it a couple of days ago when I was talking about it to my father.
-I spoke to him, demons inside as young kid came out and that conversation happened with him (Dad) and he came with his side of the story and it was a very peaceful moment for me to have that closure and have that chat with him, because I had never had that chat with him in the last 20 years,” said the 37-year-old.
+I spoke to him, demons inside as young kid came out and that conversation happened with him [Dad] and he came with his side of the story and it was a very peaceful moment for me to have that closure and have that chat with him, because I had never had that chat with him in the last 20 years,” said the 37-year-old.

-“He has always been a driving [force] to me as you saw (in the video)...
+“He has always been a driving [force] to me as you saw [in the video]...
 Me and father have very different relationship now.
-I have grown up, I don’t know about him (laughs), because all his life he has taken off on me in media, now it’s my time.
+I have grown up, I don’t know about him [laughs], because all his life he has taken off on me in media, now it’s my time.
 I don’t know when he is going to grow up.
-Mom is loving it (laughs).
+Mom is loving it [laughs].

 “I have had closure with him.
 He never appreciated me playing any other sport which started from when I was a young kid.
-He appreciated when I played cricket and (I was like) so be it and luckily for me later in my career I enjoyed it and made something good of it,” he said.
+He appreciated when I played cricket and [I was like] so be it and luckily for me later in my career I enjoyed it and made something good of it,” he said.

 With over 8000 one-day international runs for the country, the man of the series trophy in India’s 2011 World Cup winning campaign, scoring six sixes in an over in World T20 and more importantly carrying the tag of a proven match-winner for most part of his international career, Yuvraj achieved a lot more in his 17 years of international cricket career.

 But he still regrets not having a long enough Test career.
-“I was playing at a time when it was difficult to get a spot, players like (VVS) Laxman, (Saurav) Ganguly, who was the captain, Sachin (Tendulkar), Rahul (Dravid) and Viru (Virendra Sehwag) started opening and it was very hard to find space in the middle order.
+“I was playing at a time when it was difficult to get a spot, players like [VVS] Laxman, [Saurav] Ganguly, who was the captain, Sachin [Tendulkar], Rahul [Dravid] and Viru [Virendra Sehwag] started opening and it was very hard to find space in the middle order.

 “That time we used to get one-two Tests compared to guys today who get 10-12 Test matches to play all the time, so never really got that spot, every-time I failed I used to lose the spot...
 Then when Sourav retired and after that one year I was actually playing Test cricket and finally I got my spot and I was diagnosed of cancer.
 So I don’t know what to say.
 It’s been unfortunate.
 If you look at the whole journey it is great but unfortunate not to play another 40 Test would have been awesome,” he added.